telerik/kendo-themes/packages/default/README.md

     /// Variable description
     /// @group random
     $foo: 42 !default;

     /// Another variable description
     /// @group random
     $bar: 1024 !default;

-To change the layout or the front meter of generated help topic, change the `build/customization.md.hbs` source file.
+To change the layout or the front meter of the generated help topic, change the `build/customization.md.hbs` source file.